InformaticsGenomicMedicine/gemonic-indicator-model-docs/README.md

-# project-docs
+# Genomic Indicator Model Documentation

-Staging area for documentation deployment via Read the Docs.
+This repository serves as a staging area for the documentation of the Genomic Indicator Model.